The internal languages of univalent categories: Related Work

+Otten and Spadetto~\cite{otten:2025} constructed a biequivalence between path categories~\cite{vandenberg:2018} and comprehension categories that support $\sum$-types and axiomatic identity types.
+Path categories give a categorical structure in which one can interpret homotopy theory and intensional versions of type theory.
+Specifically, they consider axiomatic type theory, which is intensional type theory where computation rules only hold up to propositional equality, while we only considered extensional type theory.

-\citeauthor{ahrens:2018}~(\citeyear{ahrens:2018}) compared various categorical structures to model dependent type theory in univalent foundations, and analyzed how these structures transfer along weak and strong equivalences of categories.
+Ahrens et al.~\cite{ahrens:2018} compared various categorical structures to model dependent type theory in univalent foundations, and analyzed how these structures transfer along weak and strong equivalences of categories.
 More specifically, they studied categories with families, split type-categories, and representable maps of presheaves.
 Note that these structures do not satisfy the requirements in \Cref{sec:models}, beause the types in each context are required to be a set.
-Moreover, they proved that these types of these structures are equivalent, whereas we construct biequivalences between univalent bicategories.
-The latter is more general, because every such biequivalence gives rise to an equivalence between the types of objects \cite[Proposition 3.10]{ahrens:2021}.
+Moreover, they proved that the types of these structures are equivalent as types, whereas we construct biequivalences between univalent bicategories.
+The latter is more general, because such biequivalences give rise to equivalences between the types of objects~\cite[Proposition 3.10]{ahrens:2021}.

 In \Cref{sec:models}, we argued that categories with families are unable to capture the set model in univalent foundations, and we explained why use comprehension categories instead.
-Another approach was used by \citeauthor{gratzer:2024}~(\citeyear{gratzer:2024}).
+Another approach was used by Gratzer et al.~\cite{gratzer:2024}.
 Instead of looking at all sets, they constructed the set model of type theory by restricting themselves to \textbf{iterative sets}.
 Since the type of iterative sets is a set itself~\cite[Theorem 12]{gratzer:2024}, there is a CwF whose types are given by sets.
-However, the category of iterative sets is only a setcategory and not a univalent category, and this is the main difference between our work and that of \citeauthor{gratzer:2024}.
+However, the category of iterative sets is only a setcategory and not a univalent category, and this is the main difference between our work and that of Gratzer et al.~\cite{gratzer:2024}.
 While we are interested in models in the realm of univalent categories, they gave a model in the realm of setcategories.